Gehlhomes/Design-Tool/README.md

 - `SUPABASE_URL` – URL of your Supabase project
 - `SUPABASE_KEY` – service role or anon key
-- `DATA_FILE` – optional path to JSON file used when Supabase is not configured
+- `DATA_FILE` – optional path to JSON file used when Supabase is not configured.
+  If not provided, data is stored in `~/design-tool/data.json`, which ensures your saved experiences persist even when the application code is replaced.

 Create these variables when deploying on Render or another platform.